Edward Boyden: Early life and education

 Boyden was born in Plano, Texas.
-His mother has a masters in biochemistry and conducted nicotine research, staying home to tend to Boyden and his sister.
-His father was a management consultant.
-In childhood wanted to understand humanity, at first preferring math over science.
+His mother, Nit Boyden, has a masters degree in biochemistry and conducted research on nicotine, later staying home to tend to Boyden and his sister.
+His father, Ed Boyden Jr., worked in management consulting.
+In childhood, Boyden wanted to understand humanity, at first preferring math over science.
 He eventually pivoted to being interested in how our minds are capable of understanding math.
-As a young teenager, his thoughts resulted in what he now calls the "loop of understanding": Math is how we understand things at a deep level, our minds do math, the brain gives rise to our minds, biology governs our brains, chemistry implements biology, the principles of physics rule over chemistry, and physics run on math.
-It’s a loop from math to math, with all the knowledge in between.
+As a young teenager, his thoughts resulted in what he now calls the "loop of understanding": "Math is how we understand things at a deep level, our minds do math, the brain gives rise to our minds, biology governs our brains, chemistry implements biology, the principles of physics rule over chemistry, and physics run on math.
+It’s a loop from math to math, with all the knowledge in between."

 Boyden won a statewide science fair in Texas at age 12 with a project in geometry.
-At 14, Boyden attended the Texas Academy of Mathematics and Science at the University of North Texas where he studied chemistry and mathematics alongside his high school coursework.
+At 14, Boyden began attending the Texas Academy of Mathematics and Science at the University of North Texas where he studied chemistry and mathematics alongside his high school coursework.
 There, he worked in Paul Braterman's lab examining the origins of life chemistry.

-Boyden began his studies at MIT in 1995 at 16, skipping two grades.
-He earned a M.Eng. in electrical engineering and computer science in addition to two B.S. in electrical engineering and computer science and physics, graduating at age 19.
-Boyden worked in Neil Gershenfeld's group in quantum computing.
+Boyden began his studies at MIT in 1995 at the age of 16, skipping two grades.
+In 1999 he completed an SB degree in physics and in electrical engineering and computer science as well as an MEng degree in electrical engineering and computer science, writing his thesis on quantum computing under the supervision of Neil Gershenfeld, a professor in the MIT Media Lab.

-In 1999, Boyden began a PhD in neurosciences at Stanford University under the supervision of Jennifer Raymond and Richard Tsien.
+In 1999, Boyden began a PhD in neuroscience at Stanford University advised by Jennifer Raymond and Richard W. Tsien.
 He completed it in 2005.